 This document is intended to provide BOA members with a background to the role and remit of PHIN (Private Healthcare Information Network).
-We are making this available online, with a number of other documents about PHIN, including new information about the 'Consultant portal' which launched in November 2017.
+We are making this available online, with a number of other documents about PHIN.
 See here for other PHIN/BOA documents.